Cheap Washing Machine Insurance

 How do I know if my washing machine is still under warranty?

 While washing machine manufacturers offer a range of standard warranty periods, at the bare minimum each will usually offer a one year warranty for new washing machines.

-Beyond that minimum period, Miele, Neff and Samsung all offer 2 years as standard on their washing machines and washer dryers, while Bosch and AEG both offer to extend their standard one-year washing machine cover to two years, free of charge, if the customer registers their appliance online.
+Beyond that minimum period, Miele, Neff and Samsung all offer 2 years as standard on their washing machine warranties and washer dryer warranties, while Bosch and AEG both offer to extend their standard one-year washing machine cover to two years, free of charge, if the customer registers their appliance online.

-Hotpoint’s washing machines come with its standard one year domestic appliance insurance, while Whirpool offers to insure washing machine parts for five years, at no additional cost, on top of its standard one year warranty.
+Hotpoint’s washing machines come with its standard one year domestic appliance insurance, while Whirlpool offers to insure washing machine parts for five years, at no additional cost, on top of its standard one year washing machine warranty.